CSI: Crime Scene Investigation: Law enforcement reaction

 Another criticism of the show is the depiction of police procedure, which some consider to be decidedly lacking in realism.
 For instance, the show's characters not only investigate ("process") crime scenes, but they also conduct raids, engage in suspect pursuit and arrest, interrogate suspects, and solve cases, all of which falls under the responsibility of uniformed officers and detectives, not CSI personnel.
-Although "some" detectives are also registered CSIs, this is exceedingly rare in real life.
+Although some detectives are also registered CSIs, this is exceedingly rare in real life.
 It is considered an inappropriate and improbable practice to allow CSI personnel to be involved in detective work, as it would compromise the impartiality of scientific evidence and would be impracticably time-consuming.
 Additionally, it is inappropriate for the CSIs who process a crime scene to be involved in the examination and testing of any evidence collected from that scene.
 CSI shares this characteristic with the similar British drama series Silent Witness.

 However, not all law enforcement agencies have been as critical; many real CSI investigators have responded positively to the show's influence and enjoy their new reputation.
 In the UK, scenes of crime officers now commonly refer to themselves as CSIs.
 Some constabularies, such as those in Norfolk, have even gone so far as to change the name of their crime scene unit to "CSI".
 CSI recruitment and training programs have also seen an increase in applicants as a result of the show, with a wider range of people now interested in something previously regarded as a scientific backwater.

+LGBT

+The LGBT (lesbian, gay, bisexual, and transgender) community has criticized the show for what they consider to be negative representation of LGBT characters.
+Despite this criticism, the fifth season episode "Ch-Ch-Changes" was received positively by transgender people in particular.
+Furthermore, the season 5 episode "Iced" featured one of a very few openly gay characters on the show who were not victims or criminals, as the victim Trip Wilmont (Ross Thomas)'s neighbor Zack Capola (James Ransone).